Marco Airosa

-Marco Ibraim de Sousa Airosa (born 6 August 1984) is an Angolan footballer who most recently played as a right back for Loures.
+Marco Ibraim de Sousa Airosa (born 6 August 1984) is an Angolan former footballer who played as a right back.

 Club career

 Airosa was born in Luanda.
 During his Portuguese career he represented G.D.P.
 Costa de Caparica, F.C.
 Alverca, F.C.
 Barreirense, S.C.
 Olhanense – loaned by U.D.
 Leiria, for whom he never appeared – C.D.
 Fátima, C.D.
 Nacional (where he made his Primeira Liga debut) and C.D.
 Aves.

 Having signed with the club in 2011 at the age of 27, Airosa went on to spend several seasons in the Cypriot First Division with AEL Limassol.

 International career

 A member of the Angola national team, Airosa was called up to the 2006 FIFA World Cup and the 2008 Africa Cup of Nations.
 He appeared in four matches in the latter tournament, helping the country to the quarter-finals in Ghana.